luizbgomide/sovereign/index.md

 ### Change Log

+#### 2024-09-07
+- Update the equipment list to include everything in the suggested uses
+- Remove the healer art "Refined Restoration"; didn't fit.

 #### 2024-08-25
 - Include an [index for osric monsters](/monsters) since osric's is pretty bad and weirdly sorted.